pattern

 managed or regulated according to legal guidelines or regulations

-Ex: The use of controlled substances is strictly regulated by law to prevent misuse and abuse.
+Ex: The use of controlled substances, such as prescription medications, requires a doctor's authorization to prevent misuse and addiction.

 Close